 Snowshoeing in Kosciuszko National Park

-Snowshoers needn’t be put off by the large ski presence in the area.
-Just minutes from the resort, there are plenty of snowshoeing opportunities where you feel like you can get away from it all.
+Snowshoers needn’t be put off by the significant ski presence in the area.
+Just minutes from the resort, there are plenty of snowshoeing opportunities where you feel you can escape it all.

 For more challenging snowshoeing, Mt.
 Kosciuszko is a 6.5 km (4 mi) hike.
-Starting from the village, take the chairlift to the top and keep going along the marked track.
+From the village, take the chairlift to the top and continue along the marked track.

 However, take care, as the weather can often be treacherous.
 A guided tour is highly recommended as the sunny Australian weather can lull you into a false sense of security, and high winds and ice storms can get up at any time.